-By means of technical and organisational security measures, GLS France does its best to protect personal data from loss or misuse.
-Personal data is processed only in systems which are protected by appropriate security measures.
+By implementing security measures of a technical and organisational nature, GLS France does its utmost to protect personal data and to prevent their loss or misuse.
+Personal data is only processed in systems that are protected by appropriate security measures.

-Consignee data transferred to GLS France as well as interface documentation (scans of the parcels at different locations) and the proof of delivery (POD) are processed and recorded by GLS France.
+The data relating to the receiver transmitted to GLS France as well as the interface documents (scans of parcels on different sites and proof of delivery (POD)) are processed and recorded by GLS France.

 Information and transmission of data